 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 Cirrhosis.
-Cirrhosis develops when liver cells are damaged and are replaced by scar tissue.
+Cirrhosis develops when liver cells are damaged and replaced by scar tissue.
 Most cirrhosis in the United States is caused by alcohol abuse.
 Other causes are viral hepatitis (types B and C, as mentioned above), too much iron in the liver from a disease called hemochromatosis, and some other rare types of chronic liver disease.
+Combined alcohol abuse and hepatitis virus infection puts people at high risk of cirrhosis and HCC.

 Obesity, NAFLD, and diabetes.
 Obesity causes fat to be deposited in the liver, which leads to a condition known as NAFLD.
 Over the past decade, strong evidence has emerged suggesting that NAFLD and diabetes, a related disorder, are increasingly important risk factors for HCC in the United States.